World Cup: Syria seek historic qualification

 Argentina's remaining make or break fixtures come at home to Peru, South America's in-form side, and away to Ecuador in the altitude of Quito.

-Thursday's match against Peru at will be played at Boca Juniors' Bombonera stadium in Buenos Aires rather than their traditional home venue Monumental stadium, which is home to Boca's rivals River Plate.
+Thursday's match against Peru will be played at Boca Juniors' Bombonera stadium in Buenos Aires rather than their traditional venue of the Monumental stadium, which is home to Boca's rivals River Plate.

 The Bombonera is famed for its raucous atmosphere, though it was also where Peru drew 2-2 with Argentina in a World Cup qualifier in 1969 to ensure the Albiceleste wouldn't go to the 1970 tournament.